bbc/goworkshop/README.md

 # Go URL Shortener

+This repository is the code to run a [Go](https://golang.org/) workshop.
+The code is separated into 4 goals with tests which pass when the goals are met.

 ## Environment
 To install the Go tools you should be able to run `brew install go`.
 For more in-depth instructions see [Install the Go tools](https://golang.org/doc/install#install)